Updated March 3, 2019

 Corian – The accessories in the Corian line are a hodge-podge (does anyone else use that term anymore?) of corner caddies and shelves made by a mix of fabricators across the country.
 It’s not a well thought out integrated system designed by the manufacturer.
 You can find accessories for Corian panels, but you’ll have to do a lot of research and in the end, they are nothing special.

 Kohler choreograph – In my mind the product designers at Kohler had some brilliant designers who added adjustability (and ease of cleaning) into shower shelving (I’ve never seen this done before).
 There is a place for your razor or toothbrush in the design.
 With their shower locker product, the shelves and baskets can be moved up or down, and even taken out for cleaning.
 Their floating shelves and sleek fold down seat are streamlined and contemporary.
 Unfortunately, the deliveries of this product (in my experience) have been unreliable.
+As I’m updating this article, Kohlers lead time on this product is 120 days!
+That’s ridiculous (IMHO).
 However, the accessory designs are fashion-forward.

 Swanstone – Can you say plain and boring?
 The Swanstone accessories are limited and pedestrian at best.
 They have an ultra-small selection of caddies and only one style of a corner shower seat selection.
 In a word – uninspired.